 1 Write a program to find the largest of three numbers.
 2 Write a program to print the multiplication table of a number n.
 3 Write a program to replace a word by another word in a sentence.
 4 Write a program to find Surface area and volume of a cylinder using function.
 5 Write a program to confirm the validity of an email id by verifying its format.

 6 Write a program to remove duplicates from a list.
 7 Write a program to add two matrices.
 8 Write a program to read a tuple of numbers and print even tuple and odd tuple.
 9 Create a dictionary with a set of book title and corresponding stock.
 Write a program to update the stock and to add or delete books.
 10 A set of numbers are stored in a file.
 Write a program to print the prime numbers among them.
 11 Write a program to count the number of words, sentences, upper case letters, lowercase letters and special symbols in a text stored in file.

-13 The Payroll Department keeps a list of employee information for each pay period in a text file.
+12 The Payroll Department keeps a list of employee information for each pay period in a text file.
 The format of each line of the file is the following: <last name=""> <hourly wage=""> <hours worked=""> Write a program that inputs a filename from the user and prints to the terminal a report of the wages paid to the employees for the given period.
 The report should be in tabular format with the appropriate header.
-Each line should contain an employee's name, the hours worked, and the wages paid for that period.
-Write a Python program to find the value for sin(x) up to n terms using the series using functions</hours></hourly></last> $\sin(x) = \frac{x}{1!} - \frac{x^3}{3!} + \frac{x^5}{5!} - \frac{x^7}{7!} + \cdots$ where x is in degrees.
+Each line should contain an employee's name, the hours worked, and the wages paid for that period.</hours></hourly></last> 13 Write a Python program to find the value for $sin(x)$ up to n terms using the series using functions $sin(x) = \frac{x}{1!} - \frac{x^3}{3!} + \frac{x^5}{5!} - \frac{x^7}{7!} + \cdots$ where x is in degrees.
 14 Write a recursive function that expects a pathname as an argument.
 The pathname can be either the name of a file or the name of a directory.
 If the pathname refers to a file, its name is displayed, followed by its contents.
 Otherwise, if the pathname refers to a directory, the function is applied to each name in the directory.
-15 a) Write the code for a mapping that generates a list of the absolute values of the numbers in a list named numbers. b) Write the code for a filtering that generates a list of the positive numbers in a list named numbers.
+15 Higher order functions: a) Write the code for a mapping that generates a list of the absolute values of the numbers in a list named numbers. b) Write the code for a filtering that generates a list of the positive numbers in a list named numbers.
 You should use a lambda to create the auxiliary function. c) Write the code for a reducing that creates a single string from a list of strings named words.

-16 Turtle graphics: a) Write a menu driven program to draw turtle graphics circle, triangle, square, rectangle, pentagon and hexagon. b) Write a python function to read a shape and display a radial pattern of that shape 17 GUI Programs: a) Temperature Converter: Create a GUI application that allows users to convert temperature between Celsius and Fahrenheit. b) Simple Calculator: Develop a basic calculator application with buttons for arithmetic operations (+, -, , /) and display for input and output. c) Image Viewer: Create a simple image viewer application that allows users to browse and display images from their computer.
+16 Turtle graphics:

+- a) Write a menu driven program to draw turtle graphics circle, triangle, square, rectangle, pentagon and hexagon. - b) Write a python function to read a shape and display a radial pattern of that shape